 With the Schwinn 430, you actually get a shockingly sturdy ride when you consider how not expensive it is (relatively speaking, obviously).

-It’s got a 20lb flywheel, which punches above its weight for this price range, the dual rail system is as smooth as it is quiet, and even when hammering away at my favorite HIIT elliptical workouts… no wobble.
+It’s got a 20lb flywheel that uses magnetic resistance, punching above its weight for this price range.
+The dual rail system is as smooth as it is quiet, and even when hammering away at my favorite HIIT elliptical workouts… no wobble.

 After months of nearly daily use, the Schwinn 430 continues to stride quietly and without a trace of wobbling.
 Impressive considering that I am towards the top end of the recommended weight range (290ish pounds).